 He is a member of PA's Board with over 25 years' experience in delivering major transformational change in Government, Finance and Business Services sectors.
 Recent clients include National Police Forces, University of Cambridge, DWP, easyJet, United Nations, the Pensions Regulator, John Lewis and the Civil Aviation Authority.

-Ravi Mattu is the Tech Editor of the Financial Times.
-Since joining the FT 18 years ago, he has worked in a range of roles, and spoken to CEOs, entrepreneurs, prime ministers and some of the world’s leading management thinkers.
-Mr Mattu joined the FT in 2000 and has held a number of senior positions, including Editorial Director for FT2 , the commercial content division of the Financial Times; Business Life editor, overseeing the management section of the paper; Acting Editor and Deputy Editor of FT Weekend Magazine; and editor of Special Reports (magazines and websites), during which time he edited a number of titles, including Mastering Management, and launched FT Wealth.
+Ravi Mattu is the deputy Asia news editor of the Financial Times, helping to drive the paper's coverage across the region.
+Since joining the FT in 2000, he has held a number of senior positions at the FT including: Tech Editor; Editorial Director of commercial department FT2; Business Life editor, overseeing the management section of the paper; Acting Editor and Deputy Editor of the FT Weekend Magazine; and editor of Special Reports (magazines and websites), during which time he edited a number of titles, including Mastering Management, and launched FT Wealth.

 "I came away with some good ideas about what to do in my own organisation and some effective ways to think about communicating the change agenda."